artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

    auto-complete :term:`drop-down <drop-down menu>` - otherwise, even exact matches will create duplicates when the user presses enter.

-6. The "Note" :term:`field` is a free-text field where you can add further contextual information specific to the current person, organization, or family being described.
+6. The "Note" :term:`field` available for Occupation access points is a free-text field where you can add further contextual information specific to the current person, organization, or family being described.
 This note data is **not** stored in the Actor occupations taxonomy - it is only associated with the current :term:`authority record`.

 .. image:: images/occupations-autocomplete.*
    :align: center